Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence: Introduction

 \section{Introduction}

-The Information Bottleneck (IB) principle of Tishby, Pereira and Bialek~\cite{tishby1999information} studies representations that retain information about a target variable $\Cb$ while compressing a source variable $\T$.
+The IB principle of Tishby, Pereira and Bialek~\cite{tishby1999information} studies representations that retain information about a target variable $\Cb$ and compress a source variable $\T$.
 In its Lagrangian form, the problem is to find an encoder $p(\Xb\mid\T)$ that minimises

-or, equivalently, to maximise $\MI(\Xb;\Cb)$ subject to a constraint on $\MI(\Xb;\T)$.
+Equivalently, the problem is to maximise $\MI(\Xb;\Cb)$ subject to a constraint on $\MI(\Xb;\T)$.
 The resulting IB curve is a basic description of the relevance--compression tradeoff for the pair $(\T,\Cb)$.

-Two regimes admit tractable treatments.
-In the \emph{discrete} case, when both $\T$ and $\Cb$ take finitely many values, the Blahut--Arimoto (BA) algorithm converges to a local optimum in polynomial time per iteration, and the joint $p(\T,\Cb)$ can be estimated from samples.
-In the \emph{linear-Gaussian} case, Chechik, Globerson, Tishby and Weiss~\cite{chechik2005gaussian} give a closed-form solution in terms of the canonical correlation structure of the pair $(\T,\Cb)$.
+In many applications, however, the source is not presented directly to the information-limited encoder.
+A system first maps a rich source $\T$ to a task-specific summary $Z=\Ph(\T)$, then communicates or stores a representation of $Z$.
+This raises a structural question.
+When does the summary preserve the entire relevance--compression tradeoff rather than merely one predictor or one operating point?
+The answer must be task-relative.
+A summary adequate for one prediction target need not retain what is required for a different label or a detection decision.